Executive Managing Editor

 The venerated colors of purple and gold, normally reserved for the star-studded walks of Hollywood, captivated the walls of Robertson Gymnasium for one memorable week.
 The Los Angeles Lakers journeyed to the University of California, Santa Barbara, for the franchise’s annual training camp between Sep.
 27 and Oct.
 2.

-Throughout the week, the team participated in roughly two practices per day.
+The team participated in two-a-day practices for most of the week-long camp.
 The coaches ran the players through drills and scrimmages to prepare the team for the upcoming preseason, which the Lakers will kick off on Oct.
 9 in Ontario, Calif.
 In typical training camp fashion, the week also featured some moments of team-building meant to allow the players to build chemistry with each other.
 Each day of the camp, handfuls of excited UCSB students gathered around the entrance to Rob.
 Gym in order to get some attention, in autograph or photograph form, from the players and coaches leaving for the afternoon.

 The first few days of the camp were strictly basketball-related.
 At the end of Day 2, starting center Timofey Mozgov shared what he had seen so far in Santa Barbara.
 “I see bus, I see my room and I see my dinner room,” the Russian star said with a laugh.